null-Exception1/auto-kv-cache-eviction/README.md

 | 12 | 20.0 | 87.3% | 88.7% | 96.0% |
 | 16 | 28.0 | 90.7% | 91.3% | 95.3% |

-(n_cycles=2 excluded — eviction did not reliably trigger at that config; see METHODOLOGY.md.)
+(n_cycles=2 excluded — eviction did not reliably trigger at that config; see METHODOLOGY)

 Read with the sample-size caveat in mind (n=150/point, no significance test run yet): re-rotation tracks full replay closely, and leave-gap does at least as well as both on every row tested here.